ProjektAdLer/AdLerStack/github_runner/README.md

 Using [service containers](https://docs.github.com/de/actions/use-cases-and-examples/using-containerized-services/about-service-containers) is possible, but they can not be accessed like on the shared runners.
 Expose a port on the service container (eg `3001:80`) and access it via `dind:3001` in the job steps.
 Same for `docker` and `docker-compose` services.

 To start the runner, run `docker-compose up -d`.
 To stop the runner, run `docker-compose down`.
 This will only run one runner.
-To run multiple runners, multiple docker-composes have to be started (potentially possible like this: `ocker compose -f docker-compose.yml --project-name my_project1 up -d`).
-Using multiple workers and sharing one dind container could cause side effects (like conflicting ports of multiple parallel running jobs).
+To run multiple runners, multiple docker-composes have to be started with different names.